 After the conference, eight months of research and development will begin, generating new art projects conceived by the participating artists and architects, through art residencies.
 Artists are free to further explore individually and on-site the examined area and produce site-specific work that explores the constitution of the Palestinian-Israeli conflict’s everyday urban frontiers, and aspires to generate political, mental and social change.
 Over a process of six months, participating artists will be asked to develop specific tactics and strategies for addressing the physiognomy of specific sites and their everyday operations.
 Individuals or teams will research new methodologies that question the perception of the frontiers and challenge their accessibility, permeability and potential as contact and communication zones.
 Artists or collaborative teams of artists will be asked to develop strategies that explore, make visible, comment on, obscure, confront or interact with physical and mental frontier spaces.
 The program will encourage an emphasis on new forms of creative practice which adopts, investigates and subverts contemporary technology and systems of media communication, underlining the central role played taken by technology in the shaping of the physical and mental borders.
 After completion, works will be made accessible to the public.
 An internet site will accompany the process, which can be used by the participating artists for exchange of ideas and materials and serve as an interface for the public.
 The final stage of the project will be a major exhibition at the Gallery for Contemporary Arts Leipzig, Germany, in Ramallah Palestine and in Holon, Israel.
 In addition, the working process will be documented in an extensive catalogue.

-The International project ‘LIMINAL SPACES’ has been jointly organized by the Palestinian Association for Contemporary Art (PACA), Digital Art Lab Holon and the University of the Arts Berlin.
+The International traveling seminars ‘LIMINAL SPACES’ has been jointly organized by the Palestinian Association for Contemporary Art (PACA), Digital Art Lab Holon and the University of the Arts Berlin.

 Co-curated with Eyal Danon, Reem Fadda and Philipp Misselwitz